Kalokagat/Deep-Learning/README.md

 # Deep-Learning
-# This repository includes assignments for the Deep Learning specialization from Coursera.
+# This repository includes assignments for the "Deep Learning" specialization from Coursera.